Change-point detection based on weighted two-sample U-statistics: Main theoretical results

+Here, $h_1(x)$ denotes the first order term in the Hoeffding decomposition of $h$, as defined below. \end{theorem}

-where $h_1$ is given by Hoeffding's decomposition of $h$ in \eqref{hoeffding}. \end{theorem} The idea of the proof is to apply the Hoeffding decomposition, which was introduced by Hoeffding (1948) , and to show that the degenerate part is asymptotically negligible.
-Thus, it will remain to show that the linear part converges to the desired extreme value distribution.
+The idea of the proof is to apply the Hoeffding decomposition, which was introduced by Hoeffding \cite{H:1948}, and to show that the degenerate part is asymptotically negligible.
+Thus, it will remain to show that the linear part converges to the extreme value distribution $G_2$.
+For a two-sample U-statistic, the Hoeffding decomposition of the kernel $h$ is given by